oguya/cis-ubuntu-14-ansible/NOTES.md

 ### Section 4

 #### 4.2 Enable XD/NX Support on 32-bit x86 Systems (Not Scored)

 Skipped: On 32 bit systems install a kernel with PAE support, no installation is required on 64 bit systems

+### Section 8

+#### 8.2.5 Configure rsyslog to Send Logs to a Remote Log Host (Scored)

+Skipped: Evaluate your infrastructure first, before sending logs to remote host

+#### 8.2.6 Accept Remote rsyslog Messages Only on Designated Log Hosts (Not Scored)

+Skipped: Evaluate your infrastructure first, before receiving logs from remote host(s)

+#### 8.4 Configure logrotate (Not Scored)

+Skipped: Review /etc/logrotate.d/rsyslog to determine if the appropriate system logs are rotated according to your site policy